itsee-birmingham/standalone_collation_editor/README.md

 Installation and Start up
 ---

+Before trying to start the collation editor please ensure that there are no spaces in the directory name.

 ### On Mac and Linux

 To start the collation editor download the code from github and navigate to the collation_editor directory.
 From here run the start up script `startup.sh`.
 This script should start both collateX and the server that runs the collation editor.